-As required by the 2011 Code, which recommends reviewing the independence of Directors on an annual basis, on 7 March 2013 the Board of Directors newly ascertained the fulfilment of the abovementioned requirements for Directors Tommaso Barracco, Arnaldo Camuffo, Massimo Fasanella d'Amore di Ruffano, Marco Jesi, Francesco Giavazzi, Alfredo Malguzzi, Marco Mangiagalli, Stefano Orlando.
+As required by the 2011 Code, which recommends reviewing the independence of Directors on an annual basis, on 7 March 2013 the Board of Directors newly ascertained the fulfilment of the abovementioned requirements for Directors Tommaso Barracco, Arnaldo Camuffo, Massimo Fasanella d'Amore di Ruffano, Francesco Giavazzi (who subsequently resigned from office), Marco Jesi, Alfredo Malguzzi, Marco Mangiagalli, Stefano Orlando.
+The independence of the Board Member Carolyn Adele Dittmeier was verified upon her co-optation and subsequently for her confirmation by the Board on 6 June 2013.